 Buying goods in Canada for a foreign company

-You must prove to the immigration officer the 3 requirements below before you will be allowed to enter Canada on a business visitor visa.
-You must:
+Immigration officers will require the three items below before you will be allowed to enter Canada on a business visitor visa.

-Side Note: If you have criminal record or health-based inadmissibility situation, you can use a ‘Temporary Resident Permit’ (TRP) to enter Canada.
+Side Note: If you have a criminal record or health-based inadmissibility situation and you are denied, you can use the ‘Temporary Resident Permit’ (TRP) to enter Canada.

 Canadian organization’s invitation to the foreign applicant